Decision Tool

 • Service evaluations and clinical audits conducted in the NHS require approval from the lead NHS trust.

-• Research undertaken in the NHS may require HRA approval as well as UREC or school/faculty REC approval.
-For more information click here
+• Research undertaken in the NHS may require HRA approval as well as a favourable ethics opinion from UREC.
+For information, refer to the LJMU Research Ethics and Governance SOP.

-• Research undertaken in the NHS or involving certain methods may require NHS REC approval instead of UREC or school/faculty REC approval.
-For more information click here
+• Research undertaken in the NHS or involving certain methods may require a favourable ethics opinion from an NHS REC instead of from UREC.
+For information, refer to the LJMU Research Ethics and Governance SOP.

-Whether ethical approval is required or not, studies that involve humans and/or their data must be conducted according to the principles of research ethics.
-Key principles:
+Whether the project requires a favourable ethics opinion or not, studies that involve humans and/or their data must be conducted according to the principles of research ethics.

 1. Consideration of the dignity, rights, safety and wellbeing of participants.
 All participants must be informed in advance about potential risks or harm.
 Harm must be minimised and the anticipated benefits must justify the risks incurred by participants.

 2. Process of informed and valid consent.
 This process normally requires participants to be provided with information on the purpose of research, potential risks, data collection, security of data, use of data, the right to withdraw and contact information.
-Please visit the LJMU Research Ethics & Governance webpages for the LJMU Participant Information Sheet template.
+Please visit the LJMU Research Ethics and Governance webpages for the Information Sheet templates.

 3. A formal consent process, or adequate efforts to inform participants appropriate to the needs and context of the study.